* This is a sponsored post for Peppadew *

 It’s time to get even more excited about fusion food with this Italian and Mexican combination – are there two better cuisines after all?
-Zingy Mexican flavours mixed in with pasta for a healthier comfort food that is a real crowd pleaser and will go down a storm at summer BBQs!
+This zingy Mexican Pasta Salad has all your favourite Mexican flavours mixed in with pasta for a healthier comfort food that is a real crowd-pleaser and will go down a storm at summer BBQs!

 Is it too early to start talking about BBQ food?
 I hope not, as this is my second BBQ recipe in a row and put a seat belt on guys, as things are about to get bumpy because we have lots more BBQ and picnic recipes coming because the SUNSHINE IS HEREEEEEE!
 Now I have said that, we will have rain tomorrow.
 Sorry!